Today is the day to begin planning your first cut-flower garden.

 Once the soil has warmed enough to work (basically not soggy or frozen), you can begin preparing your garden bed.

-Both raised beds and in-ground beds are good options for cut-flowers.
-If you’re growing in the ground, just put a simple border around the bed to remind others (and yourself) not to step inside and crush your seedlings!
+For my in-ground cut-flower garden, I like to put a simple border around the bed to remind others (and myself) not to step inside and crush the baby seedlings!

-I line my in-ground beds with bricks to mark them off and sometimes, I’ll put stakes and twine around them too to keep kids from running through.
+I typically use bricks to mark the beds off and sometimes, I’ll put stakes and twine around them too to keep kids from running through.

 Prep the Soil